yonahcodes/CS50P/w7_regular_expressions/lecture7.md

     # using a raw string regular expression
     pattern = r"\+\d{1,3} \d{3}-\d{3}-\d{4}"

-    # Prompt user for a phone numner input and store in variable "number"
+    # Prompt user for a phone number input and store in variable "number"
     number = input("Number: ")

     # Use the re.search() function to check if input matches the pattern